People

 Profile

-I graduated from Nottingham University with a Law degree and went on to qualify as a solicitor.
-I obtained Fellowships to study for master’s degrees in Law at Cambridge University (Wolfson College) and Harvard Law School in the USA.
-My research focus is upon moveable property particularly cultural property.
+After graduating from Nottingham University and qualifying as a solicitor, I was awarded Fellowships to support my studies for LL.M. degrees at Cambridge University and Harvard Law School in the USA.
+My research focus is upon moveable property law, particularly cultural property law.
 I acted as Academic Director for Leicester Law School between 2011-2014.
-I put forward proposals for law reform relating to museum collections to the Law Commission and the Government and these proposals form part of the Law Commission’s 13th Programme of Law Reform 2017 (Law Com No 377) 2.27 - 2.29.
+I became an Emeritus Professor in September 2021.

 Research

-My book Commercial Fraud: Civil Liability Human Rights and Money Laundering (2006) was supported by an AHRC award and was cited with approval by the Court of Appeal in R v Glatt [2006] EWCA Crim 605 and three judgments at first instance.
-My article “Retaining Proprietary Rights at Common Law through Mixtures and Changes” was cited by the Supreme Court of Canada in B.M.P.
+My book Commercial Fraud: Civil Liability Human Rights and Money Laundering (OUP, 2006) was supported by an AHRC award and was cited with approval by the Court of Appeal in R v Glatt [2006] EWCA Crim 605 and three judgments at first instance.
+My article “Retaining Proprietary Rights at Common Law through Mixtures and Changes” Lloyd’s Maritime and Commercial Law Quarterly (2001) 4: 449-456, was cited with approval by the Supreme Court of Canada in B.M.P.
 Global Distribution Inc. v Bank of Nova Scotia 2009 SCC 15 (CanLII).
-I am the main author of The Illicit Trade In Cultural Property: Money Laundering Criminal and Civil Liability and Recovery (2012).
+I am the main author of The Illicit Trade In Cultural Property: Money Laundering Criminal and Civil Liability and Recovery (Hart Publishing, 2012).
 It was supported by a Leverhulme Fellowship.
 I received an AHRC/ESRC Placement Fellowship in 2012 to work with the Museums Association on guidance for museums in relation to sales and transfers of collection items.
-In 2014 I obtained an AHRC Leadership Fellowship on the legal and ethical aspects of museum collections.
-I produced guidance for museums on curatorially motivated disposals considering in particular the situation where legal title was uncertain.
-In 2016 I was a member of a team led by the Arts Council and the Museums Association which produced guidance relating to closure of museums.
+In 2014 I obtained an AHRC Leadership Fellowship in relation to the legal and ethical aspects of managing museum collections.
+I produced pdf guidance for museums regarding collections management which is available to download from the Museums Association’s website.
+In 2016 I was a member of a team which produced guidance relating to closure of museums.
+In 2020, I acted as consultant in relation to the Arts Council’s Restitution and Repatriation: A Practical Guide for Museums in England (2023).

 Publications